CERN: Large Hadron Collider

 The LHC resumed operation on 20 November 2009 by successfully circulating two beams, each with an energy of 3.5 teraelectronvolts (TeV).
 The challenge for the engineers was then to line up the two beams so that they smashed into each other.
 This is like "firing two needles across the Atlantic and getting them to hit each other" according to Stephen Myers, director for accelerators and technology.

 On 30 March 2010, the LHC successfully collided two proton beams with 3.5 TeV of energy per proton, resulting in a 7 TeV collision energy.
 This was enough to start the main research program, including the search for the Higgs boson.
 When the 7 TeV experimental period ended, the LHC increased to 8 TeV (4 TeV per proton) starting March 2012, and soon began particle collisions at that energy.
 In July 2012, CERN scientists announced the discovery of a new sub-atomic particle that was later confirmed to be the Higgs boson.

 In March 2013, CERN announced that the measurements performed on the newly found particle allowed it to conclude that it was a Higgs boson.
 In early 2013, the LHC was deactivated for a two-year maintenance period, to strengthen the electrical connections between magnets inside the accelerator and for other upgrades.

 On 5 April 2015, after two years of maintenance and consolidation, the LHC restarted for a second run.
 The first ramp to the record-breaking energy of 6.5 TeV was performed on 10 April 2015.
 In 2016, the design collision rate was exceeded for the first time.
 A second two-year period of shutdown begun at the end of 2018.

+Following its final run on June 14 2026, the accelerator was switched off to begin CERN’s Long Shutdown 3 (LS3).
+This programme will focus on maintenance and upgrades in preparation for the Laboratory for the High Luminosity Large Hadron Collider (HL-LHC), which is scheduled to be operational by the mid-2030s.